Aero-ComSci/1-1-1-digital-doodle-zach-and-dhruv/README.md

 # 1.1.1-Digital Doodle
 By Zach B and Dhruv K
 ------------------------
-1. This app is for people who people who want to
+1. This app is for people who people who want to take pictures and edit and share it afterward
-1. What this app does is take a picture of from the camera of the device, and after, it allows you to edit the picture with different colors, allowing you to draw on the image
+1. What this app does is take a picture of from the camera of the device and after, it allows you to edit the picture with different colors, allowing you to draw on the image
-1. Add screenshots of the design view or actual app
+1.
 1. Blocks that you showcase your individual skill
 1. The images you created